Key Takeaways:

 - Subscription billing models: Robust consumption-based billing models provide better clarity on costs and ROI.

-- Maturity in AI and analytics: The capabilities of SaaS platforms allow for easier adoption of AI functionality.
-This may include predictive analysis, automation, and intelligent decision-making.
+- Maturity in AI and analytics: The capabilities of SaaS platforms allow businesses to integrate AI functionality easily with ready-made solutions.
+This may include predictive analytics, automation, and intelligent decision-making.

 Why it matters:

-Hybrid pricing combines fixed subscriptions with usage billing, add-ons in modular form, or tiered thresholds.
+Hybrid pricing combines fixed subscriptions with usage-based pricing, add-ons in modular form, or tiered thresholds.
 By adding usage-based components to your product, you can offer value to specific customers without raising prices for those who are not interested in that functionality.
-According to statistics, hybrid pricing drives 12% higher retention.
+According to statistics, hybrid pricing on average drives 15-25% higher retention.

 Why it matters: